karlhulme/dsengi/README.md

 - Data is stored in partitions and thus scales horizontally - allowing specific read/write requirements (expressed in RUs) to be made available by the database.
-- None of the mutations require locks on other tables so performance is more predictable.
+- None of the mutations require locks on other tables so performance is predictable.
 - It can be globally distributed, storing data nearer customers.

-However there are a number of specific lost benefits:
+However there are a number of specific drawbacks compared to a SQL database:

 - Loss of transaction support.
 - Loss of aggregation, for example, determining the top 5 records for a given